Children's groups

 Price: €2.40

-A quick but intense dive into the history of the Citadel, covering the key stages from its construction to its inscription on the UNESCO World Heritage List.
+A brief but in-depth look at the history of the Citadel, covering the key stages from its construction to its designation as a UNESCO World Heritage Site.

 Duration: 30 minutes